 As part of Restaurant Week 2014, restaurateurs were encouraged to participate in the first-ever Healthy Dessert Contest.
 Strict guidelines were established for their desserts to receive a "healthy" designation: less than 250 calories, less than 30 percent of those calories from fat and less than 60 percent from carbohydrates.
 Registered dieticians read the recipes and calculated the ingredients to make sure that the guidelines were met.
 The three top award winning restaurants were Harper's Table (Blood Orange Sorbet with homemade Buttermilk, Pomegranate Seeds and Mint); Cedar Point Country Club (Chai Tea and Chardonnay Spice Poached Pear with frozen yogurt) and Suffolk BBQ (Cherry Cheesecake Parfait).
-Other healthy dessert entries were: Al Forno's (Basil Cream and Fruit Gelee); Amici's (Flourless Chocolate Cake); Baron's Pub ...
-The Dessert Contest helped debunk a myth- desserts are inherently unhealthy and have to be loaded with sugar and fat to taste good.
-Let's eat healthy Suffolk!"
+Other healthy dessert entries were: Al Forno's (Basil Cream and Fruit Gelee); Amici's (Flourless Chocolate Cake); Baron's Pub (Broiled Banana Split); Constant's Wharf Grill (Holland Cobbler); Mason's Seafood and Chophouse (Strawberry Sorbet); The Plaid Turnip (Neapolitan Mousse Stack); and The Egg Bistro (Lemon Mascarpone Gelato).
+With 33% of Suffolk residents overweight and 12% diagnosed as diabetics, it can be difficult to dine out or to even consider ordering dessert.
+What's remarkable about the Restaurant Week Dessert options - they appealed to both the diabetic and those without current dietary restrictions who just want to eat healthy.
+These 10 restaurants "made the healthy choice the easy choice" and our citizens with health issues and physician's instructions had healthy options.

+Healthy People Healthy Suffolk is not stopping with dessert.
+Currently, a registered dietician and a cardiac nurse are meeting with Suffolk restaurants and offering to review their menus.
+This free service will have the experts reading menus, calculating nutritional value and reporting to the restaurant owners what menu options can be advertised as "diabetic/cardiac friendly."
+Further, the cardiac nurse and the dietician will include those restaurants with the identified healthy menu options in a flyer listing that will be provided to patients when they are discharged from the hospital.
+The Dessert Contest helped debunk a myth - desserts are inherently unhealthy and have

+...
+The Dessert Contest

+helped debunk a mythunhealthy and have to be

+loaded with sugar and fat

 ORDER THESE HEALTHY DESSERTS!

-(Broiled Banana Split); Constant's Wharf Grill (Holland Cobbler); Mason's Seafood and Chophouse (Strawberry Sorbet); The Plaid Turnip (Neapolitan Mousse Stack); and The Egg Bistro (Lemon Mascarpone Gelato).

-With 33% of Suffolk residents overweight and 12% diagnosed as diabetics, it can be difficult to dine out or to even consider ordering dessert.
-What's remarkable about the Restaurant Week Dessert options - they appealed to both the diabetic and those to be loaded with sugar and fat to taste good.
+to be loaded with sugar and fat to taste good.
 Let's eat healthy Suffolk!